HwiLu/python-player/README.md

 # python-player
-Coding for fun, and to be the master .
+Coding for fun, and to be the master, cheer

 ## [Package](https://github.com/HwiLu/python-player/tree/master/Package)